 240 * 2000 = Rs.
 480,000

 r = 12 / (12 * 100) = 0.01

 Maturity amount = 2000 * [(1 + 0.01)240 - 1] / 0.01 * (1 + 0.01) = Rs.
 1,998,296

 This means that if you stay invested for 20 years, you can multiply your investment by

 Maturity amount / Total investment = Rs.
 1,998,296 / Rs.
 480,000 = 4.2.

 The rate of return on mutual funds depends on market conditions.
 It may vary, and so do your estimated returns.
 You can check out the websites of various mutual fund houses to know the annualized rate of return of their various schemes.

-How to use the SIP calculator?
+How to use the online SIP calculator?